-The night watchman was called Mr GMM and he sat in 8 the room halfway up the stairs.
-It was a small room 9 10 with just a chair and telly in it.
-The couple that 11 looked after the boys in De La Salle were an older civilian couple.
-I can't remember their names, but they 12 13 were really nice.
-They just sat in the room and watched 14 over the boys when we were in there.
-They lived in a little cottage that was on the drive as you came up to 15 the house.
-16
+The night watchman was called Mr GJN and he sat in 8 the room halfway up the stairs.
+It was a small room 9 with just a chair and telly in it.
+The couple that 10 11 looked after the boys in De La Salle were an older 12 civilian couple.
+I can't remember their names, but they were really nice.
+They just sat in the room and watched 13 14 over the boys when we were in there.
+They lived in a little cottage that was on the drive as you came up to 15 16 the house.

-There was a gardener called Jimmy McKinstry, who 17 18 I think lived in the village of Gartmore.
-There were also civilian staff who just came in for the day.
-There 19 20 was a Mr McKenna, the woodwork teacher and Mr McDougall 21 the English teacher.
-Mr McDougall had one eyebrow across both eyes.
-There was also a male cook who 22 23 prepared the food and he was quite nice.
-24 I don't remember the names of any of the people who were okay, which is a shame.
-I only remember the people 25 who did bad things.
+17 There was a gardener called Jimmy McKinstry, who I think lived in the village of Gartmore.
+There were 18 also civilian staff who just came in for the day.
+There 19 20 was a Mr McKenna, the woodwork teacher and Mr McDougall the English teacher.
+Mr McDougall had one eyebrow 21 22 across both eyes.
+There was also a male cook who prepared the food and he was quite nice.
+23 I don't remember the names of any of the people who 24 who did bad things.
 It is a pity.